+Our curriculum provides breadth, depth and challenge.
+We model the importance of resilience, encouraging children to embrace mistakes as part of learning and development.
+We motivate each child to believe that they can persevere in order to meet their own potential.
 The curriculum covers everything we do in school.
-We strive to provide a broad and balanced curriculum so that all develop children can not only academically but also physically, emotionally and socially.
+We strive to provide a broad and balanced curriculum so that all children can develop not only academically but also physically, emotionally and socially.
 We recognise that each child is an individual and we strive to help each child develop his/her full potential.